 Christina Katopodis, Ph.D.

-Executive Director and Postdoctoral Fellow of Transformative Learning in the Humanities
+Research Associate and Associate Director of Transformative Learning in the Humanities

-Christina Katopodis recently received her Ph.D. in English from the Graduate Center, CUNY, and teaches as an Adjunct Professor at New Jersey City University.
+Christina Katopodis received her Ph.D. in English from the Graduate Center, CUNY, and has taught as an Adjunct Professor at Hunter College, CUNY.
 She is a scholar of environmental studies, sound studies, and American literature.
-She has written articles published or forthcoming in ESQ: A Journal of Nineteenth-Century American Literature and Culture, ISLE: Interdisciplinary Studies in Literature and Environment, and Profession.
-Katopodis is the co-author with Cathy N. Davidson of the forthcoming book, “Transform Every Classroom: A Practical Guide” (under contract to Harvard University Press, anticipated 2022).
+She has written articles published in ESQ: A Journal of Nineteenth-Century American Literature and Culture, ISLE: Interdisciplinary Studies in Literature and Environment, and Profession.
+Katopodis is the co-author with Cathy N. Davidson of the forthcoming book, The New College Classroom (forthcoming from Harvard University Press in August 2022).
 In 2019, she was awarded the Diana Colbert Innovative Teaching Prize, which honors excellence and ingenuity in course design, for her early American Literature survey course in which students co-created the syllabus.
 In 2018, her sound recording project, The Walden Soundscape, won the New Media Lab’s Dewey Digital Teaching Award and Digital Dissertation Award.
 She manages the “Progressive Pedagogy Group” on HASTAC.org, which features a live crowd-sourced bibliography of readings about critical pedagogy, and the “Teaching Climate Change in the Humanities” website.
 Her work has been supported by the Ralph Waldo Emerson Society and the National Science Foundation, and numerous grants from the Graduate Center, CUNY.